danpeig/joplin-plugin-linewraptoggle/README.md

 - The plugin does not modify note content - all styling is applied externally
 - Separate control for markdown editor and viewer
 - State persists across Joplin sessions
-- Acts inside tables and code blocks
+- Works inside tables and code blocks
 - Cross-platform support (Desktop and Mobile)

 ## Limitations

 - Toolbar button visibility changes require a Joplin restart to take effect
 - Rich text editor is not currently supported, let me know if you need the plugin to work with it.
-- iOS is supported but Joplin team must manually approve it to be available in the platform.
+- iOS is supported but Joplin developers limit the plugins available for the platform.
+Ask them if you need this on the iPhone.

 ## Compatibility